-I am going to bring up a nasty subject: when your instructors poach students from your studio.
-No one wants to believe that teachers they hire are going to take students away and start their own business.
-However, there has been more than one school that we've worked with that this has happened to.
+I am going to bring up a nasty subject: when your instructors steal your students from your studio.
+No one wants to believe that the teachers they hire are going to take students away and start their own businesses.
+However, there have been more than one school that we’ve worked with that this has happened to.
 When that happens, it has the potential to be financially devastating to your school.

 - Close relationships: First and foremost, it is important to have strong relationships with the families who are your clients.
 What I’m talking about is customer service and customer forums.